 Volunteering in Peru can open up many wonderful opportunities.
 For example, volunteers who come to volunteer in Lima, Peru can engage in all types of work, including environmental projects and working with animals.

-When thinking about volunteering abroad, it is always important to consider the impact it will have on local communities.
-Being responsible and ethical when volunteering abroad is a sure way to leave a positive impact. ow can hopeful volunteers plan an ethical and responsible volunteer excursion to this gorgeous South American country?
+When thinking about international volunteering experiences , it is always important to consider the impact it will have on local communities.
+Being responsible and ethical when volunteering abroad in Peru is a sure way to leave a positive impact. ow can hopeful volunteers plan an ethical and responsible volunteer excursion to this gorgeous South American country?
 Let’s start at the beginning.

 Peru is one of the most beautiful countries in South America.
 In fact, the Huffington Post has called it an “enviable country with iconic beauty, ancient civilizations, and exotic destinations.”

 Peru is one of the most diverse countries in South America as well.
-Because of this, it can be helpful to know some basics before venturing off to Peru to volunteer and travel.
+Because of this, it can be helpful to know some basics before venturing off to Peru to take part in volunteer travel.

 Language: Spanish, Quechua, and Aymara are the most common languages spoken.
 However, Spanish is the language used most often, partly because it is the official language of Peru.